Samhuw8a/Examtracker/README.md

 - [x] Cross-platform config discovery
 - [x] Improve CSS
 - [x] enable Editing Exams and Semester
-- [ ] Feature where you can add the grade you got in order to compute the diff. to the old exams
+- [x] Feature where you can add the grade you got in the exams
 - [ ] Enable externaly hosted database in config
 - [x] write Tests
 - [x] automagicly push new pypi versions and make release upon github tag push tag push